H.R. 4432: Lanier Parks Local Access Act

 Why it matters

-The core change is a rewrite of a few words in federal law.
-Current language limits spending to a recreation site "at which the fee is collected."
-HR4432 strikes that phrase and replaces it with "at any recreation site or facility that is located at the civil works project at which the fee is collected."
-In plain English, if a fee is collected at one recreation area inside a civil works project, that money could be used at other recreation sites or facilities in that same project.
+Right now, fees collected at a recreation site can only be spent "at recreation site at which the fee is collected."
+The bill strikes that phrase and replaces it with language letting the money be used "at any recreation site or facility that is located at the civil works project at which the fee is collected."

 1